simong2/bet-better/README.md

 cd bet_better
 ```
 2. Set up a firebase project for the flutter app.
+3. Set up an OpenAI API key.
-3. Create a .env file and add API keys based on how they are read in lib/firebase_options.dart.
+4. Create a .env file and add API keys based on how they are read in lib/firebase_options.dart and lib/services/openai_services.dart.